 Queen’s Library is one of the most beautiful in the University, with an exceptionally rich collection of rare books.
 We regularly use these books for teaching, and you will be able to spend time with first editions of works by some of the greatest writers in English, including Ben Jonson and William Shakespeare.
 Oxford’s English Faculty is the largest in the country, with an excellent library and electronic resources—located just ten minutes’ walk from Queen’s.
 The University’s research library, the Bodleian, is five minutes away.

 Queen’s also provides plenty of opportunities for students to explore their literary interests beyond their tutorials.
-We have a literary society that meets at least once a term, a creative writing journal, The Rambler, a film society, and a drama society, The Eglesfield Players (for more information see the JCR pages).
+We have a literary society that meets at least once a term, a creative writing journal, The Rambler, a film society, and a drama society, The Eglesfield Players.
 The English students and tutors get together as a group for several events during the year, including for our annual early modern play reading and medieval Yule Feast.

 As at all colleges, candidates are required to submit a UCAS form and a sample of written work (which should normally be regular marked schoolwork, and should not have been rewritten after marking).
 It should be an analytical discussion of a topic or topics in the field of English literature; an English language topic is permissible, but candidates should carefully consider the criteria set out on the Faculty of English admissions pages, and submit the work they believe can best demonstrate those qualities.
 We strongly recommend that the written work should not be a short timed essay or critical commentary on particular passages of text (practical criticism exercises), or a piece of creative writing.
 It should not exceed 2,000 words, but candidates are welcome to submit an excerpt from a longer piece if they believe it to represent their best work.
 Candidates for English, English and Modern Languages, Classics and English (but not History and English) are also required to sit the ELAT (English Literature Admissions Test), normally at their own school or college.
 The UCAS form, written work, and ELAT mark form the basis on which students are shortlisted for interview.